-Dr. Roach: Find source of iron shortage before resuming blood donations - News Break
+DR. ROACH: Find source of iron shortage before resuming blood donations - News Break

-Dear Dr. Roach • A year ago, I was diagnosed with iron deficiency anemia.
+DEAR DR. ROACH: A year ago, I was diagnosed with iron deficiency anemia.
 A colonoscopy found no problems.
 An endoscopy found a small raw spot on my stomach lining; it was not bleeding.
 My iron count was 7.
 Two months earlier it was 102.
 I was told to take an iron supplement twice a day.
 Now a year later, it is back up to 78.
 Up until my diagnosis, I had been donating one unit of blood approximately every eight weeks.
 My doctor told me to stop the blood donations, which I have done.
 I also eat more iron-rich foods than I used to.
 My blood type is 0+, and the blood centers are asking for donations.
-At what point will it be OK for me to donate again? — A.H.www.stltoday.com
+At what point will it be OK for me to donate again? – A.H.www.djournal.com

 Comments / 0